ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 #### Ubuntu on a portable USB Drive

-- **Ideal for:** Users who have spare computers with various hardware configurations, potentially running outdated operating systems, and wish to utilize them with a familiar UI.
+- **Ideal for:** Users who have spare computers with various hardware configurations, potentially running outdated operating systems, and wish to utilise them with a familiar UI.
 - **Setup:** Install Portable Ubuntu on a USB drive using [Rufus](https://rufus.ie/).
 - **Instructions:** [Create a bootable USB stick on macOS](https://ubuntu.com/tutorials/create-a-usb-stick-on-macos)
 - **Pros:** Portability - use your Ubuntu environment on any computer with a USB port.